bakuzan/mari/README.md

 # What?

-Mari is a command line maze mini-game.
+Mari is a maze mini-game.

+The goal is to guide Mari through the maze to the goal(X) while avoiding the trolls(T).

+Mari can push walls to make new passage ways or - if she finds the hammer(h) - can destroy walls completely.

 # Why ?